mehulg25/mehulg25.github.io/_projects/Restaurant-Reviews.md

 The data consisted of datapoints like customer name, review, feedback, check-in time, business name, business address, etc.

-After getting the data in place, I made an ER diagram using Lucidchart.
+After getting the data in place, I made an ER diagram using [Lucidchart](https://www.lucidchart.com/pages/).
 This ER diagram further helped me to interrelate things of my interest.
 I also defined certain business rules, made relational model, and implemented normalization.

 ![ER-Diagram](/assets/images/projects/ERD.png)

 The next task for me was to create tables and insert respective data.
 I saved these SQL queries in a DDL file.
-After inserting data into the tables, I made a DML file to create materialized views using complex sql queries in order to answer the following questions of interest:
+After inserting data into the tables, I made a DML file to create materialized views using complex SQL queries in order to answer the following questions of interest:
 - Which is the highest rated Starbucks branch in College Park area
 - What sets the highest rated branch apart from the rest
 - How can we improve the lowest rated branch